-You should also know that PCI compliance is for any company that uses credit cards, and is not limited to just big businesses.
+You should also know that PCI security standards are for any company that uses credit cards, and is not limited to just big businesses.

 PCI compliance saves you from headaches and hefty fines if you regularly deal with credit card transactions across your organization.

-Credit card fraud and theft are challenging to deal with.
-On a practical side, it costs money, time, and effort that's best spent elsewhere in your business.
-You then have to deal with the negative reputation it will have on your business.
+Credit card fraud and theft are challenging issues.
+On a practical side, they cost money, time, and effort that's best spent elsewhere in your business.
+You then have to deal with the negative light they could cast on your business.
 Once people know your business as vulnerable to security breaches, they won't trust their card information with you as much.
 For companies that rely on online payments, this can be a massive blow to your revenue.

-On top of this, you have PCI compliance violations to deal with.
+On top of this, you have PCI requirements violations to consider.
 If it is found that you fell short of proper PCI standards during a breach, you could be subject to steep fines from the organization that processed your credit card transactions according to ComplianceGuide.org.

 The fact is that credit card theft can happen, even with PCI compliant companies.
-However, compliance will help lessen or eliminate your liabilities.
+However, meeting PCI security standards will help lessen or eliminate your liabilities.
 For smaller businesses, this is especially crucial.

-The bottom line is that PCI compliance makes your company a much more trustworthy place to do business with.
+The bottom line is that PCI compliance makes your company a much more trustworthy place to do business.

-If your business uses any of the major credit cards from member providers in the PCS-SSC, then you need to be compliant.
+If your business uses any of the major credit cards from member providers in the PCI-SSC, then you need to be compliant.

-Compliance comes in 4 levels, each with its own requirements.
+PCI Compliance comes in four levels, each with its own PCI requirements.
 What level you need to qualify for will depend on the volume of transactions that your business sees, as well as several other factors.
 You need to understand which category your business fits into, or risk complying with the wrong one.

 To pass, your company needs to comply with 100% of the requirements and submit them to your acquirer.
 Here are the compliance levels, from the lowest tier to the highest: